blackberry/BlackBerry-Communication-Services-Examples/ChatPoll/README.md

 }
 ```

-After the messageId of the poll message is obtained, a BBMChatMessageCriteria request is sent to get the list of messages with the tag "PollVoteUp" that reference the poll.
-The result is a list of BBMChatMessage objects.
+After the `messageId` of the poll message is obtained, a `BBMChatMessageCriteria` request is sent to get the list of messages with the tag `PollVoteUp` that reference the poll.
+The result is a list of `BBMChatMessage` objects.
 ```swift
 //Get list for upvotes by matching a criteria let forChatMessageCriteria : BBMChatMessageCriteria = BBMChatMessageCriteria()